 Small- and medium-sized businesses (SMBs) that face growing email archiving challenges may consider online or cloud email archiving as an alternative to an in-house system.
+Cloud vendors highlight the low upfront costs, ease of use and unlimited storage capacity benefits these services offer.

 According to Brian Babineau, a senior consulting analyst with the Enterprise Strategy Group, some archiving hardware and software vendors are joining the Software-as-a-Service (SaaS)-only providers in the cloud email archiving market.
 "We are already seeing vendors -- including Symantec Corp., Iron Mountain and Autonomy -- offer [in-house and cloud] options," Babineau said in an email to SearchSMBStorage.com.
 "I would expect more soon.
 It makes sense to give customers deployment options."